Key Takeaways

 Chemical exposure from pesticide application

-The Hartford describes a scenario where a landscaper switches pesticides and homeowners become sick after application.
+A landscaper who switches pesticides can face claims if homeowners become sick after application.
 Herbicide and pesticide application coverage protects against claims from sudden or accidental chemical releases.

 Without that coverage, a chemical-exposure claim falls outside standard GL.
 If you spray chemicals, that belongs on the application — and the policy needs to reflect it.